gogrlx/docs.grlx.dev/src/content/docs/recipes/overview.md

 :::note
 Deployment of recipe steps is non-deterministic unless requisites are provided.
 Otherwise, are steps run as is.
 If order is important, then requisites ***must*** be specified.
 :::

+Once you create a recipe, you can run it using `grlx cook <name> -T <list of sprouts or \* for all sprouts>`.
+In the case of the example above, I might run something like `grlx cook example -T \*` to run the above on all sprouts.
+You could also run `grlx cook example -T \* --out json` to get a json output of running this recipe against sprouts.